lmorg/murex/docs/parser/pipe-arrow.md

 `->` differs from `|` in the interactive terminal where it produces different autocompletion suggestion.
 It returns a list of "methods".
-That is, commands that are known to support the output type of the previous command. `->` helps with the discovery of commandline tools.
+That is, commands that are known to support the output type of the previous command. `->` helps with the discovery of command line tools.

 In shell scripts, `->` and `|` can be used interchangeably.

 ## Examples